jothamyelle/tweeter/README.md

 ## Features

-- post and view tweets using a randomly generated name
+- post, view, and like tweets using a randomly generated name
 - responsive design